 5. Lower with control.
 Exhale, slowly lower your chest back to the mat.
 Lead with your sternum, not your chin.
 Keep your back muscles engaged on the way down.
 Don't just collapse.
 Rest your forehead on the mat between reps or after your hold.

-Cobra pose proper form showing prone starting position and lifted cobra position with elbows tucked, hip bones on mat, and back muscles engaged
+Cobra pose proper form: prone starting position transitioning to a lifted cobra with elbows tucked close to the ribs, hip bones pressed into the mat, and back muscles engaged to peel the chest off the floor

-Cobra pose proper form: back muscles do the lifting while hands provide only light support, hips stay on the mat.
+Cobra pose proper form: back muscles do the lifting while hands provide only light support, and the hips stay pressed into the mat.

 Common Mistakes to Avoid